-Measuring between 3/4 and 7/8 inch in length, house crickets are easy to spot.
+House crickets, measuring between 3/4 and 7/8 inch in length and are easy to spot.
 Their antennae are thin and often longer than their bodies.
 These insects are tan in color with three darker bands on the head.
 The nymphs are wingless, but adult house crickets have wings that lay flat on their backs.

 Since being introduced to the U.S., house crickets have adapted to the wild and can now be found living and reproducing outside.
-They're found primarily east of the Rocky Mountains, with the exception of Florida.
-House crickets are also found in the wild in a portion of Southern California.
+They are located primarily east of the Rocky Mountains and in Florida.
+They are also found in the wild in parts of Southern California.

-These crickets live outside during warm weather months.
-They're attracted to outdoor lights and garbage.
+They live outside during warm weather months.
+They’re attracted to outdoor lights and garbage.
 In cold weather, they will look for warm, damp environments and often find these spaces inside homes.
-Lacking a home to winter in, house crickets will seek out dumps or compost heaps where the warmth from the decomposition process can help them survive.
+During the winter, they will seek out dumps or compost heaps where the warmth from the decomposition process can help them survive.

-If you have a house cricket infestation, you'll probably see these insects in the house.
-However, if they're hiding in an unseen part of the home, you may hear them first.
-The males make a chirping noise by rubbing their front wings together.
-This attracts females of the species.
-You'll typically hear this chirping at night when the nocturnal insects are most active.
-This can become quite annoying, disrupting the sleep of everyone in the house.
+If you have a house cricket infestation, you’ll probably see these insects in the house.
+However, if they’re hiding in an unseen part of the home, you may hear them first.
+The males make a chirping noise by rubbing their front wings together, which attracts females.
+You’ll typically hear this chirping at night when the nocturnal insects are most active.
+The chirping can become quite annoying and disrupt the sleep of everyone in the house.

-Vacuuming can remove cricket eggs and even help you capture crickets that you're able to spot.
+Vacuuming can remove cricket eggs and even help you capture the ones that you can spot.
 However, the infestation is likely to continue unless you take a more comprehensive approach to the problem.
 A professional can help you understand how to get rid of crickets in the house.

 Yellow bulbs and sodium vapor lamps are less attractive to crickets, so use these for your exterior lighting so you won’t draw them toward your house.
 Inside, make sure that you’re keeping your home well-ventilated, particularly in areas that are prone to dampness like the basement or crawlspace.